Shafest/OpenCV_basic/README.md

-# OpenCV_basic
+# Face Detection with Opencv
-Initial OpenCV projects
+First OpenCV program to detect faces using harr cascade